npedder/moos-ivp-harmony/README.md

 pReturn Signal is a simple application made for HARMONY that signals the shoreside that a vehicle has returned.

 ### Build pReturn Signal
-Run the ```build.sh``` script in the root moos-ivp-harmony.
-This will build the pReturnSignal executable file in the the bin folder.
+Run the ```build.sh``` script in the root directory of moos-ivp-harmony.
+This will build the pReturnSignal executable file in the bin folder.

 ## Add to PATH environment variable.
 pReturnSignal needs to be added to the PATH environment variable in order to be launched with pAntler.
 To do so, try one of the following:
-- Add the line export PATH=“$PATH:your/installpath/moos-ivp-harmony/bin” to the .bashrc in your home/user directory
+- Add the line export PATH="$PATH:your/installpath/moos-ivp-harmony/bin" to the .bashrc in your home/user directory

-- Add the line export PATH=“$PATH:your/installpath/moos-ivp-harmony/bin” to the .profile in your home/user directory
+- Add the line export PATH="$PATH:your/installpath/moos-ivp-harmony/bin" to the .profile in your home/user directory

 - Add the line :/your/installpath/moos-ivp-harmony/bin to the environment file in your etc directory (etc/environment).
   - E.g.